-The EM720 is provided with two sealable navigation buttons that do not have labels.
-See the picture above for button locations and their functionality.
+The EM920 is provided with two navigation buttons - SCROLL and SELECT/ENTER.
+See the picture above for button locations.

 You can perform three types of actions with each button:

 - Short press, or "press and release" - Long press, or "press and hold for 1 to 2 seconds" - Extended press, or "press and hold for 5 seconds or longer"